-Disability insurance is not a particularly simple product.
+All the Other Crap You Need to Understand About Disability InsuranceDisability insurance is not a particularly simple product.
 Alas.
 So, to keep this blog post a reasonable length, I’m going to Give Up and simply link to a page that lists out a bunch of important things you need to understand about your policy.

-Disclaimer: This article is provided for general information and illustration purposes only.
+Disclaimer: This article is provided for educational, general information, and illustration purposes only.
 Nothing contained in the material constitutes tax advice, a recommendation for purchase or sale of any security, or investment advisory services.
-I encourage you to consult a financial planner, accountant, and/or legal counsel for advice specific to your situation.
-Reproduction of this material is prohibited without written permission from Meg Bartelt, and all rights are reserved.
+We encourage you to consult a financial planner, accountant, and/or legal counsel for advice specific to your situation.
+Reproduction of this material is prohibited without written permission from Flow Financial Planning, LLC, and all rights are reserved.
 Read the full Disclaimer.